 Chronic Communicable Disease Policy

-A chronic communicable disease is severe and is spread from person to person through parasites, sexual content, or exchange of bodily fluids like blood.
+A chronic communicable disease is severe and is spread from person to person through parasites, sexual contact, or exchange of bodily fluids like blood.
 Unlike a cold, the flu, or other common communicable diseases, chronic communicable diseases may last for months or even a lifetime.
-Examples include:
+Examples include: Lyme disease, malaria, diphtheria, and hepatitis.

 Chronic communicable diseases are usually treated through hospitalization, intravenous antibiotics, prescription medication, and intensive care.